Iraqi PM says Islamic State plans subway attacks in U.S. and Paris

-NEW YORK Iraq has "credible" intelligence that Islamic State militants plan to attack subway systems in Paris and the United States, the prime minister said on Thursday, but U.S. and French officials said they had no evidence to back up his claims.
+NEW YORK Iraq has received "credible" intelligence that Islamic State militants plan to attack subway systems in Paris and the United States, Iraq's prime minister said on Thursday, but senior U.S. and French officials said they had no evidence to back up the claim.

-Prime Minister Haider al-Abadi's comments were met with surprise by security, intelligence and transit officials in both countries.
-New York's leaders scrambled to ride the subway to reassure the public that the nation's largest city was safe.

 "They plan to have attacks in the metros of Paris and the U.S.," Abadi told a small group of U.S. reporters while in New York for the annual meeting of the U.N.
 General Assembly.
 "I asked for more credible information.
 I asked for names.
 I asked for details, for cities, you know, dates.
 And from the details I have received, yes, it looks credible."

-"What we've consistently said to the Iraqis is if they have information that is relevant to terrorist activity or terrorist plotting, that they can and should share that through our intelligence and law enforcement challenges," Rhodes told reporters travelling with Obama on Air Force One from New York.

-"We would certainly take seriously any information they are learning," he said.
+National Security Council spokeswoman Caitlin Hayden said the White House had not confirmed any plan to attack the U.S. and French subway systems.
+"We have not confirmed such a plot, and would have to review any information from our Iraqi partners before making further determinations," she said.

+A senior U.S. administration official speaking on condition of anonymity said no one in the U.S. government was aware of such a plot, and that Iraqi officials had not previously raised it with their American counterparts.

-French security services also said they had no information confirming Abadi's statement, a French government official said, speaking on condition of anonymity.
+French security services also said they had no information confirming Abadi's statement, a French government source said.

+New York Governor Andrew Cuomo said authorities had already begun to beef up security at New York City's mass transit sites before Abadi's comments.
+Cuomo added a visit to the city's busy Penn Station to his schedule later on Thursday afternoon, where he was due to address journalists.
+The New York Police Department said it was aware of the prime minister's warning and in close contact with the FBI and other agencies to assess the threat.

+There had been no credible threats made against Washington D.C.'s rail and bus system, Washington Metro spokesman Dan Stessel said in an email.

 The United States and France have both launched air strikes against Islamic State targets in Iraq as part of a U.S.-led campaign to "degrade and destroy" the radical Sunni militant group, which has seized a third of both Iraq and Syria.